alexvy86/dotfiles/README.md

 ## 2. Install the dotfiles

 ### Unix and Windows

-> **Warning**
-> On **Windows**, make sure that the `App Installer` app in the Microsoft Store is installed, which includes the `winget` executable.
-> No way to automate its installation here, so need to do it manually.
-> Also convenient to run a command like `winget list --exact Microsoft.PowerShell` to get prompted to accept the source agreement terms.

 NOTE: for my setup, I have to split the `init` and the `apply` commands so the `sourceDir` I override in the chezmoi config file takes effect during `apply`.
 `--guess-repo-url=false` is necessary because otherwise chezmoi rewrites the repo URL in a way that tries to authenticate to the repo, which is public,